Activities for team building and games for your virtual team

 Would you like to ask your own trivia questions?

 Trivia questions are normally grouped into groups for guidance—four to five trivia problems per category—with optional bonus questions at the end of the game.
-If you can give a point value to each question, you can also allocate a certain amount of points to each team per division, or they can bet.
+If you can give a point value to each question, you can allocate a certain amount of points to each team per division, or they can bet.
 Up until they have spent all their points for that type, each team will then bet as many or as few points as they want per question.

 95. Workshop on Comedy